Knowledge Base

 1. Double-click the certificate you want to modify.

-1. In the certificate window, click the ‘dropdown arrow” next to "Trust" to expand the trust settings.
+1. In the certificate window, click the disclosure arrow next to Trust to expand the trust settings panel.

-1. Use the pop-up menus to change how the system trusts the certificate (e.g., Always Trust, Never Trust, or Use System Defaults).
+1. Use the When using this certificate pop-up menu, or any of the per-purpose pop-ups, to choose how macOS should trust the certificate (Always Trust, Never Trust, or Use System Defaults).

-2. Close the window.
-You may be prompted to enter your admin password to save the changes.
+2. Close the certificate window.
+When prompted, enter the administrator name and password to save the change.